-The Student Manual is a key component in helping us address those areas of school climate and discipline that need additional focus so that we can create positive environments in all of our schools that our families and our community can be proud of.
+The Student Manual is a key component in helping us address areas of student health, wellness, and discipline that need additional focus so that we can create positive environments in all of our schools that our families and our community can be proud of.
+A list of Christina School District and other community resources that are available for support and assistance is provided in Student and Family Resources.
 We strive for success for all students, in our classrooms, in our schools, and in the future.
 We hope you will remain engaged on this important journey to make the Christina School District the very best it can be.